sophiagosselin/ICE_BLAST/README.md

 # ICE-BLAST
-ICE-BLAST (Iterative Cluster Expansion BLAST) is designed to capture as many homologs of a given query within your database of choice.
+ICE-BLAST (Iterative Cluster Expansion BLAST) is designed to capture large numbers of very divergent homologs of a given query within your database of choice.

 Dependencies:
 - usearch (v11.0.667)